derekmerck/OrthancDocker/README.md

 ## Run Orthanc on ARM

-[Packet.net][] rents bare-metal 96-core 128GB `aarch64` [Cavium ThunderX] servers for $0.50/hour.
+If you need access to an ARM device for development, [Packet.net][] rents bare-metal 96-core 128GB `aarch64` [Cavium ThunderX] servers for $0.50/hour.
 Packet's affiliated [Works On Arm][] program provided compute time for developing and testing these cross-platform images.

 [Cavium ThunderX]: https://www.cavium.com/product-thunderx-arm-processors.html
 [Packet.net]: https://packet.net
 [Works On Arm]: https://www.worksonarm.com

+Setup your ARM device with Docker and pull the image tag.
 You can confirm that the appropriate image has been pulled by starting a container with the command `arch`.

 ```bash
 $ docker pull derekmerck/orthanc